 Drumeo creates high quality videos of the top drummers.
 Even if you are not a drum set player, take some time and watch this video.

-David began playing drums professionally at 17 years old and joined Tower of Power at the age of 24 in 1970.
+From YouTube: David began playing drums professionally at 17 years old and joined Tower of Power at the age of 24 in 1970.
 Not too long after, he became one of the most sought after drummers in the industry.
 He has featured in hundreds of songs by notable artists and has also appeared on live TV and films.
 David won the R&B/Funk drummer award from Modern Drummer magazine for five consecutive years from 1980 to 1985, and again in 2003.

 Joe Morello, legendary drummer for the Dave Brubeck Quartet and his drumming on Take Five and Blue Rondo a la Turk, also wrote one of the best technique books for snare drum called Master Studies.
 If you don’t own this book, I would highly suggest that you add it to your collection of technique books.
 Joe describes this book as the continuation of Stick Control (another must own book).